 Summer is a time for outdoor adventures that can take you to the highest peaks, the lowest valleys or from coast to coast.
 However, with adventure also comes the potential for danger, and when you’re out on the trail, on the peak, or alongside the road, there are certain safety items you should have with you.
 You’ll be sorry if you don’t.
 Here’s a look at what you should have in your safety kit.

 What Draws You?

 What type of adventure draws you?
 While some staple safety equipment is good for all kinds of adventures, many outdoor activities and adventures require special gear and safety measures.
-The staples all outdoor enthusiasts should consider are athletic tape, gauze bandages, small bandages, an antiseptic cream, and a muscle rub for the end of the day.
+The staples all outdoor enthusiasts should consider are athletic tape, gauze bandages, small bandages, an antiseptic cream, and a sore muscle rub/cream for the end of the day.

 For Road Trips